 To register, make an appointment with the register office of the district where the birth occurred.

-You can book your appointment online by logging-in to our My Account services and selecting 'Registrar appointments'.
+You can book your appointment online by logging-in to My Account.
 You can create an account if you don't already have one.

 Attending your appointment

 You do not have bring your baby with you when you arrive for your appointment – but it is nice to see them!

 If the parents were married at the time of the birth, only 1 parent is required to attend.

 If the parents were not married to each other at the time of birth, both parents will need to attend so both parents' details can be recorded.

 Single mothers attending on their own can still register the birth but the father's details will not be recorded.

 There is no charge to register a child's birth.
 You may wish to purchase a certificate at the time of registration.

 By registering, you will obtain a birth certificate, which can then be used to claim child benefit and other family-related benefits.

 A registrar will interview you in private, asking for: